 The provision of modern slavery training to employees, suppliers and further business partners is a useful tool to raise awareness and to prevent and mitigate risks.
-The UK and Australian Modern Slavery Acts do not mandate the disclosure of information on modern slavery training but do encourage it.
+For further information see our guide to modern slavery training.
+The UK and Australian Modern Slavery Acts don't mandate the disclosure of information on anti-slavery training, but do encourage it.

 - Consultation with other controlled/owned entities

-The final criterion of the Australian MSA requires information on the reporting entity’s process of consultation with any entity that it owns or controls.
-This requirement aims to ensure that the actions implemented to prevent modern slavery are communicated across all related entities.
+The Australian MSA requires that the reporting entity disclose any consultation that it has engaged in with entities that it controls or owns.
+This requirement is designed to ensure that the actions implemented to prevent modern slavery are communicated across all related entities.
 The reporting entity can freely decide on the type and scope of consultation.
 The UK MSA does not require such information to be disclosed.

 Concluding remarks: so what is the main difference?

 Although the Australian Modern Slavery Act and the UK Modern Slavery Act cover similar content, the level of obligation differs significantly.
-Whereas the UK legislation in the main provides its guidance on what organizations “should aim to include” in their Modern Slavery Statement in the form of suggestions, the Australian law takes a stronger line and sets out clearly more mandatory reporting criteria.
+Whereas the UK legislation, for the most part, provides guidance on what organizations “should aim to include” in their modern slavery statement, the Australian law takes a stronger line and sets out mandatory reporting criteria.

 £-AUD exchange calculated on 09 April, 2019